pnickl/statistical_ml/README.md

 # statistical_ml
-Implementations of basic statistical machine learning approaches.
+Implementation of some basic statistical machine learning approaches.